alexcu/node-pact-publisher/README.md

 $ node example --broker http://remote.pact.broker
 ```

-where `http://remote.pact.broker` is the name of the pact broker to publish to.
+where `http://remote.pact.broker` is the url of the pact broker to publish to.
 You can set up a mock pact broker server by following instructions [here](https://github.com/bethesque/pact_broker#to-have-a-play-around-on-your-local-machine).

 This example will publish all pact contracts under `exmaple/pacts`.